 Hooking one of these big sponsors means you can use their giant marketing budgets, their lengthy email lists, consumer research you don’t have at your fingertips, and savvy marketing staffs.
 And if you’re an author, speaker or expert, you probably have a ready-made audience—or the beginnings of one—that will be enticing to a sponsor.

-Join Steve Harrison for a free web class this Thursday, Nov.
-10, as he interviews a mystery guest who has landed sponsorship deals with some of the biggest corporations in the U.S.: Bank of America, Walmart, IBM, Epson, Wells Fargo, FedEx, Microsoft, Coca-Cola, Verizon, Novartis, Habitat for Humanity, Health Net, American Airlines, Staples and others.
+Join Steve Harrison for a free web class this Friday, Dec.
+14, 2018, as he interviews a mystery guest who has landed sponsorship deals with some of the biggest corporations in the U.S.: FedEx, Bank of America, Microsoft, Walmart, Dun & Bradstreet and Wells Fargo, as well as many other companies and organizations.

-Register for “The Top Five Ways to Attract Corporate Sponsors” at your choice of times: 2 or 7 p.m.
+Register for “The Top 5 Ways to Attract Corporate Sponsors—Even if You’re Starting Out” at your choice of times: 2 or 7 p.m.
 Eastern.
 Full disclosure: I’m a compensated affiliate and I’m promoting this because it offers opportunities galore for Publicity Hounds who have a message to share.
-I might get a commission if you buy something from Steve down the road.
+Even if this call is free, I might get a commission if you buy something from Steve down the road.